Construction of initial data sets for Lorentzian manifolds with lightlike parallel spinors: Introduction

 We consider it as remarkable that compared to other classical diffeomorphism invariant Cauchy problems in Lorentzian geometry, e.g. the Cauchy problem for Ricci-flat metrics, we get a large quantity of solutions to the constraint equations.
 Furthermore it is amazing that the solutions in our situation correspond to curves in the moduli space, while the set of solutions of the constraints in classical problems have no similar description.
 An important input for our article was the smooth manifold structure of the premoduli space $\Mod_\parallel(M)$ and the fact that the BBGM connection preserves parallel spinors along divergence free Ricci-flat families of metrics.
 Ricci-flat deformations of a metric thus preserve the dimension of the space of parallel spinors.
-The infimitesimal version of this should be seen as some kind of Hodge theory: infinitesimal Ricci-flat deformations can be viewed as elements of $\ker (D^{T^*M})^2$ while infinitesimal deformations with parallel spinors can be viewed as elements of $\ker D^{T^*M}$ --- and on compact manifolds Hodge theory tells us that $\ker (D^{T^*M})^2=\ker D^{T^*M}$.
+The infinitesimal version of this should be seen as some kind of Hodge theory: infinitesimal Ricci-flat deformations can be viewed as elements of $\ker (D^{T^*M})^2$ while infinitesimal deformations with parallel spinors can be viewed as elements of $\ker D^{T^*M}$ --- and on compact manifolds Hodge theory tells us that $\ker (D^{T^*M})^2=\ker D^{T^*M}$.
+Let us also compare the results of this paper to the tightly related recent preprint \cite{ammann.gloeckle:21p}.
+While the current paper constructs initial data for Lorentzian manifolds with a parallel spinor, one of the major themes in \cite{ammann.gloeckle:21p} is to get topological obstructions for a closed spin manifold to be a spacelike hypersurface in a Lorentzian manifold with a parallel spinor.
+We also mentioned that the special case of $(3+1)$-dimensional Lorentzian manifolds (i.e.\ initial data on $3$-dimensional manifolds) was studied in the recent preprint \cite{murcia.shabazi:20p}.